 I wouldn’t jump into this on your first day of using Ancestry – unless you are an adoptee with no knowledge of genetic surnames on either side of your heritage.
 The method was developed for precisely that scenario, but has been found by many to be very useful for breaking down brick walls in the trees.

-This article uses a spreadsheet to follow the Leeds Method, but you can use Ancestry’s group colors to work the process on the Ancestry Match List page.
+We have a tutorial that uses a spreadsheet to follow the Leeds Method, but you can use Ancestry’s group colors to work the process on the Ancestry Match List page.

-Contacting and Collaborating With Your Ancestry DNA Matches
+How To Contact Your Ancestry DNA Matches

 You contact your DNA matches by sending messages via the Ancestry messaging system.